Aquaculture Permitting in Alaska

 - NOAA Fisheries Alaska ShoreZone Mapping - This tool provides an extensive record of shoreline features along most of Alaska’s coast.
 It includes descriptions for patchy or continuous terrestrial, intertidal, or subtidal vegetation, as well as invertebrates including blue mussels and barnacles.
 Along with the mapped data, you can review photos and video taken of the surveyed shoreline.
 Often these photos and videos include views of pre-existing kelp and oyster farms.

-- State of Alaska Department of Fish and Game (ADFG) Catalog of Waters Overview - The Catalog of Waters Important for Spawning, Rearing or Migration of Anadromous Fishes, also known as the Anadromous Waters Catalog (AWC), is a list of water bodies with documented presence, spawning, and rearing of Pacific salmon species and other anadromous fishes.
+- State of Alaska Department of Fish and Game (ADFG) Catalog of Waters Overview - The Catalog of Waters Important for Spawning, Rearing or Migration of Anadromous Fishes, also known as the Anadromous Waters Catalog (AWC), is a list of water bodies with documented presence, spawning, and rearing of Pacific salmon species and other anadromous fish.

 - Alaska Fish Resource Monitor - The interactive mapper is useful in finding salmon streams in proximity to a known location, such as a proposed farmsite.
 There is also a tab for Aquatic Farming Operations which allows you to access all the current aquatic farm operations with type of farm, ADFG permit and ADNR lease numbers, species grown, and parcel location information through an interactive map.